-We have audited the accompanying consolidated balance sheets of Carrols Restaurant Group, Inc. and subsidiary (the "Company") as of December 31, 2017 and January 1, 2017, and the related consolidated statements of comprehensive income, changes in stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2017, and the related notes and consolidated financial statement schedule listed in the Index at Item 15(a)2 (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and January 1, 2017, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2017, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying consolidated balance sheets of Carrols Restaurant Group, Inc. and subsidiary (the "Company") as of December 31, 2017 and January 1, 2017, and the related consolidated statements of comprehensive income (loss), changes in stockholders' equity, and cash flows for each of the three years in the period ended December 31, 2017.
+Our audits also included the consolidated financial statement schedule listed in the Index at Item 15(a)2.
+These consolidated financial statements and consolidated financial statements and consolidated financial statements and consolidated financial statements and consolidated financial statement schedule based on our audits.